sam4cpu/ai-pr-reviewer/README.md

 # ai-pr-reviewer
-GitHub Action that uses AI to review pull requests and suggest pytest tests
+GitHub Action that uses AI to review pull requests and suggest pytest test